mondragonSaiz/TogglePost/README.md

 - Update social media API keys and tokens in `server/config/keys.js`.

 ##  Contributing

-If you'd like to contribute, please follow the steps in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Contributions are welcome!
+If you'd like to contribute to this project, please follow these guidelines:

+- Fork the repository
+- Create your branch: git checkout -b feature/your-feature
+- Make your changes and commit them: git commit -m 'Add some feature'
+- Push to the branch: git push origin feature/your-feature
+- Create a pull request

 ## License